 To settle grievances as near as possible to their point of origin;

-To ensure the council treats grievances seriously and resolves them as quickly as possible; and
+To ensure the council treats grievances seriously and resolves them as fairly, consistently and without unreasonable delay.

-To ensure that employees are treated fairly and consistently throughout the council.
+To ensure that employees are treated fairly and consistently throughout the council, and:

+To comply with current employment law and best practice.

 Matters excluded from this procedure are as follows: -

-Appeals against salary or gradings;

-Appeals against disciplinary actions;

-Income tax, national insurance matters, rates of pay collectively agreed at the national or local level;

-Rules of pension schemes; and

-A grievance about a matter over which the council has no control.
+▪ Appeals against disciplinary action (which will be dealt with under the Disciplinary Procedure); ▪ Nationally agreed terms and conditions outside the Council’s control; ▪ Matters over which the Council has no control.

+The Council may consider grievances raised by former employees where it considers it appropriate to do so.

+All grievance matters will be handled confidentially as far as reasonably practicable.

 INFORMAL GRIEVANCE PROCEDURE

-In the interests of maintaining good working relations the employee is encouraged to first discuss any grievance with [their manager/the clerk] with a view to resolving the matter informally if appropriate.
-If the employee feels that this is not appropriate or they wish to pursue a formal grievance they should follow the procedure detailed below.
+In the interests of maintaining good working relations the employee is encouraged to first discuss any grievance with their line manager or the Clerk (or Chairman where appropriate) with a view to resolving the matter informally.

+Informal resolution may include discussion, clarification, or mediation where appropriate.

+If the employee feels that informal resolution is not appropriate, or the matter remains unresolved, they may pursue the formal grievance procedure below.

-3 FORMAL GRIEVANCE PROCEDURE
+FORMAL GRIEVANCE PROCEDURE